 One of these companies is Nestlé — the world's largest food and drink company.
 We worked with them to improve the efficiency of how they produce their iconic chocolate bar the KitKat.

 It takes a lot of heat to make the KitKat we know and love.
 Before our project, 60% of the energy used to make KitKats was lost as hot air emissions.
-We wanted to find a way to reuse this energy as part of the process.
+We wanted to find a way to reuse this energy as part of the process, and improve the overall energy efficiency of Nestlé’s wafer baking ovens by 15%.

 It’s hard to reuse hot air in a baking process.
 The relatively low temperature of the air (150 °C) means the air stream moves slowly, making it harder to capture.